FRCA Notes

 • Risk is closely associated with rising maternal age

-• It's characterised by multiple anatomical and physiological abnormalities that can affect anaesthesia
+• These anatomical and physiological abnormalities can influence the conduct of anaesthesia

 Pathophysiology